LeeShinwon/LeeShinwon/README.md

 <div>
 <h3> Hi there 👩🏻‍💻</h3>

-* I'm Handong Global University Student in South Korea.
-(2020 ~ )
+* Handong Global University Graduate (2020.03 ~ 2025.02)
-* I'm currently learning Swift, React, Flutter 🔥🔥
+* I'm experienced in coding with Swift, React, and Flutter.
-* I'm a Distinguished Winner of Swift Student Challenge 2024
-* For more information, email me leeshin1130@gmail.com ~
+* For more information, email me leeshin1130@gmail.com

 </div>